“One good conversation can shift the direction of change forever.”

 (Although, a survey has given it out that 79% of consumers would prefer talking to a chatbot over a human as they don’t have to wait on hold)We are going to be part of a culture where millennials and baby boomers will run the world and be the key decision makers.
 In a survey, they were given 10 choices to select or not select a chatbot, 8 out of these 10 choices revolve around conversation and communication.

 Humans are expensive

 Customer support service, however crucial is typically considered a low-skill job.
 You ask a customer support executive why they do what they do and they’ll say, “At least we get paid."
 Therefore, ensuring a high quality customer service means bringing in people who actually respect their job and finding such people comes with a significant cost.
 Ever had a chance to speak with American Express support team?
 They’ll make your day.
 They’ll make you fall in love with them and with yourself, again.
 After that, try speaking with any random local bank’s support team.
 Moreover, humans are expensive in almost every possible aspect.

 It’s good to be emotional and have aspirations but not when it costs you while you can easily build a business chatbot.

-Train a chatbot and it will remember forever
+How to train a chatbot so it will remember forever?

 One of the many reasons why businesses prefer creating a chatbot over hiring an entire support team is because they don’t want to invest time or money on training.
 Automation is the way to go and they believe in it.